Kayrros/eos-sar/README.md

 ### Tests

+To run the tests, we use `pytest`:

+	uv run --frozen pytest .

 Some tests currently use Kayrros cloud storage, which means that certain credentials must be set up for these tests.
-Currently, only local tests will run and others will fail if you don't have these credentials.
-To run the tests locally, we use `pytest`:
+Currently, only local tests will run and others will be skipped if you don't have these credentials.

-	uv run pytest .

 For Kayrros users:

 	uv run --all-extras pytest .

-For the future, all tests should be able to run locally, but test data should be downloaded beforehand.
-We plan to use data from ASF, similarly to the tutorial data, that can be downloaded by running in a shell:

-	cd eos-sar
-	python tools/download_from_asf.py https://s1qc.asf.alaska.edu/aux_poeorb/S1B_OPER_AUX_POEORB_OPOD_20210330T214422_V20190701T225942_20190703T005942.EOF tests/data/pair/orb
-	python tools/download_from_asf.py https://s1qc.asf.alaska.edu/aux_poeorb/S1A_OPER_AUX_POEORB_OPOD_20210330T235242_V20190707T225942_20190709T005942.EOF tests/data/pair/orb
-	python tools/download_from_asf.py https://datapool.asf.alaska.edu/SLC/SB/S1B_IW_SLC__1SDV_20190702T032447_20190702T032514_016949_01FE47_69C5.zip tests/data/pair/safes --unzip
-	python tools/download_from_asf.py https://datapool.asf.alaska.edu/SLC/SA/S1A_IW_SLC__1SDV_20190708T032532_20190708T032559_028020_032A14_33CA.zip tests/data/pair/safes --unzip

 ### Code formatting